Join today! Hear caregivers and patients living with MF share their stories, personal tips, and how they stay ahead of their disease.

 Several years ago, Linda and her husband moved from Long Island to Upstate New York to live with Keri and her family.
 Linda needed the extra support, and Keri wanted to become more involved in her mom’s daily care.
 Since then, the two have worked closely to notice changes—big and small—that may prompt a call to Linda’s care team.

-An extra set of eyes and ears helps Linda manage her MF better.
+An extra set of eyes and ears helps Linda manage her myelofibrosis better.
 “Living with a person is a big help because they see you every day, every minute,” says Linda, referring to the vigilance with which Keri keeps up with her mom’s health.
 For Keri, her daily surveillance involves paying special attention to what Linda can and can’t do.
-“Sometimes it's asking, ‘ Why aren't you doing that.
+“Sometimes it's asking, ‘Why aren't you doing that.
 You normally do?
 Are you feeling okay?”’

 Keri can see even the most subtle of changes that Linda doesn’t always recognize.
 “Remember that night you went to bed at 7?”
 Keri asks Linda.
 “That was definitely not one of your normal nights.”
 Another time, Keri noticed that Linda was struggling to put her socks on.
 “That’s when I knew something was off,” says Keri.
 “It was an enlarged spleen.”
-Keri says her mom is incredibly energetic for 72- years old, but some days, her MF shows.
+Keri says her mom is incredibly energetic for 72 years old, but some days, her MF shows.
 “Sometimes her face gives it away,” says Keri.

 When symptoms shift, Linda and Keri contact Linda’s care team at Mount Sinai Hospital in New York City.
 The care team encourages the pair to share even the smallest of changes, because they might signal a reset in treatment or the need for a transfusion.
-For example, Linda’s anemia is something they watch closely.
 “I know when my hemoglobin is low, because I want to take a nap,” says Linda.
 For a woman self-described as “a force to be reckoned with,” needing to take a nap is a sign that she might need to call the office.
-If her hemoglobin goes below 7.5, then it’s time for a transfusion.
+Fatigue is a symptom that comes and goes for Linda, but when it’s present, it can be overwhelming.
+To stave it off, Keri encourages Linda to take a “union break,” as she calls it, every afternoon at 3 p.m., with a sit down and some tea.
+Even the family dog knows the tradition now and leads Linda to her chair around the same time every day.

-Linda’s patchwork quilt of MF symptoms also includes occasional appetite loss and bruising easily.
+Linda’s patchwork quilt of myelofibrosis symptoms also includes occasional appetite loss and bruising easily.
 The drug she takes has given her neuropathy.
 “That’s something I have to deal with, and that’s fine, I can handle that,” she says.
 In recent years, Linda has developed pulmonary hypertension and feels its effects day to day.
 “That’s part of it, too, and I find it annoying because I can’t keep going.”

 Forming tighter bonds